Last Updated: June 22, 2026

 While it will always be a bit of a mystery what precisely pushes a consumer to make a final purchase decision, the key is to be there when they do.

-Creating an omnichannel back-to-school shopping experience can help brands keep up with a buyer as they bounce from browsing in-store to scrolling on Instagram to propping up their iPad.
+Creating an omnichannel back-to-school shopping experience can help brands keep up with buyers as they bounce from browsing in-store to scrolling on Instagram to propping up their iPad.

 Integrate sales channels to know exactly what back-to-school products are piquing their interest, and where they are in their buying journey.
 This keeps marketing messages personalized and on point, which reinforces engagement and reduces the risk of abandoned online carts.